-DACTI Needs Assessment Results, California Indian Environmental Alliance, www.cieaweb.org following key issues:
+DACTI Needs Assessment Results, California Indian Environmental Alliance, cieaweb.org 14

-- Cultural/Tribal /Traditional knowledge of land management Water stewardship - Fire/water connections (Use of fire as a sacred tool that can boost water yield, traditional cultural practices and food production). - One respondent said "government doesn't have an effect on anything, potentially indicating a mistrust of government to provide benefit to water quality or quantity."
+- 9% chose other issues that are impactful and/or important and listed the following key issues: - Cultural/Tribal /Traditional knowledge of land management Water stewardship - Fire/water connections (Use of fire as a sacred tool that can boost water yield, traditional cultural practices, and food production). - One respondent said, "government doesn't have an effect on anything, potentially indicating a mistrust of government to provide benefit to water quality or quantity."

-The last question in this section asked respondents which areas were of concern regarding trash and dumping, and asked where these areas were located.
-This question provided respondents with a list to choose from and at the end had the availability to be open-ended.
-The following were those responses:
+The last question in this section asked respondents which areas were of concern regarding trash and dumping and asked where these areas were located.
+This question provided respondents with a list to choose from and a the end had the availability to be open-ended.
+The following were those responses

 - A) Dumping large material: 32% said this was a concern.
 Locations of concern were under freeways in San Jose and San Lorenzo due to homeless, Balboa Avenue in San Jose, Plata Arroyo Park in San Jose, along freeways 101, 280, 680, McLaughlin and Story Road in San Jose.
 Entire watersheds were of concern to one respondent including the Pajaro, Guadalupe, and Alameda creeks and rivers.
 Out of the area areas of concern due to dumping included Arrowhead Drive in Clear Lake that was listed as being full of trash.
-Respondents noted that in these dumping areas they are concerned about chemical leakage. - B) Trash: 29% stated this could be seen in trash in parks, generally everywhere around town, at beaches and severs, vacant lots and freeways.
+Respondents noted that in these dumping areas they are concerned about chemical leakage. - B) Trash: 29% stated this could be seen in trash in parks, generally everywhere around town, at beaches and sewery, wacant lots, and freeways.
 There were specific concerns that animals eat the trash, and that trash is only an issue if it cannot be recycled noting a solution to regional trash is revising the materials being used by consumers. - C) Homeless/Encampment trash: 48% said this was a concern, and this concern was listed in the narrative responses of the two proceeding questions.
-Locations included include under overpasses, and along the sides of freeways and open spaces in park, near Lake Merritt in Oakland, Ross Camp on Highway 1 in Santa Cruz, River Street in Santa Cruz, Cowell's Beach in Santa Cruz, under freeways in San Jose and San Lorenzo, "everywhere around town-all over the city of San Jose, Alameda Creek Niles area; Pajaro, Guadalupe, and Alameda watersheds; Highway 82 Monterey Road to San Jose, intersection of Monterey

-Road and Senter Road in San Jose.
-Related to Homeless issues respondents were worried not just about trash, there was also concern about raw sewage and that this is a human justice issue that should be addressed more broadly.
+Locations included include under overpasses, and along the sides of freeways and open spaces in park, near Lake Merritt in Oakland, Ross Camp on Highway 1 in Santa Cruz, River Street in Santa Cruz, Cowell's Beach in Santa Cruz, under freeways in San Jose and San Lorenzo, "everywhere around town-all over the city of San Jose, Alameda Creek Niles area, Pajaro, Guadalupe, and Alameda watersheds; Highway 82 Monterey Road to San Jose, intersection of Monterey Road and Senter Road in San Jose, Related to Homeless issues respondents were worried not just about trash, there was also concern about raw sewage and that this is a human justice issue that should be addressed more broadly. - D) Oil, paint, or chemicals: 25% said this was a concern and included types of toxic sites such as sewers, and car/auto places.
+Specific locations listed included the Pick-n-Pull on Dolan Road adjacent to Elkhorn Slough near Moss Landing, and Plato Arroyo Park in San Jose.
+Respondents noted proximity to waterways, that this is all around town and that it causes the ground to be the wrong color and/or to smell toxic. - E) Dog or other animal waste in water: 16% stated this was a concern.
+Locations of concern included everywhere around town, at beaches, at Plata Arroyo Park in San Jose.
+One respondent did state they was unconcerned stating that animal waste in small amounts is natural.